showa-yojyo/notebook/source/javascript-mermaid/class-diagram.rst

 Multiplicity notations are placed near the ends of an association.

-The different cardinality options are :
+The different cardinality options are:

 * ``1`` Only 1
 * ``0..1`` Zero or One